lauralwd/azolla_phd_thesis/source/21_general_discussion.md

 niche to be filled, even if the gene to fill that niche is one another genome.
 How then, does this differ from traditional co-evolution...?

-### self-sustaining ecosystem hypothesis

-The leaf pocket ecosystem:
-_N. azollae_ is an autotroph in a highly closed leaf pocket.
-Presumably, all elements that can't be fixed photosynthetically or with energy from photosynthesis, are delivered by the plant.
-What about the excretory and dead _N. azollae_ material however It's unreasonable to expect _N. azollae_ has the genetic capacity to completely recycle it's own decaying material.
-Perhaps the plant can remove this organic waste itself, just as it can remove fixed N and supply all nutrients for _N. azollae_ Alternatively, the bacteria inside the leaf pocket may form some closed nutrient cycle.
-The "additional" microbiome feeds of _N. azollae_ waste, decomposing it to inorganic form to be recycled again by _N. azollae_ (or the plant).
-One wonders if the low abundance of "additional microbes" is sufficient to fulfil that role in the cycle however...
-Again, it may be "waiting" there for a later life stage of the leaf pocket, we sampled material that's "too fresh".
-Also, there is presumablyy no requirement to close the nutrient cycle since the plant has to be able to support _N. azollae_ with nutrients.
-Perhaps
-With ideas from [@rillig2019]

-Again a completely different hypothesis: The "additional microbiome" adds some function that was lost/damaged in _N. azollae_, perhaps connecting to the reason _N. azollae_ can't be cultered.

-ITSNTS versus "simple altruism"

 ### Bacteria associated with plants as a modular subset of the hologenome